gamtiq/seeq/README.md

    -h, --help             Show usage information and exit -l, --list-resource    Show information about all available resources -r, --at               Filter for available resources by name: comma-separated list of names (case-insensitive) of resources that should be checked/searched
-   -t, --tag              Filter for available resources by tag: comma-separated list of tags (case-insensitive) of resources that should be checked/searched
+   -t, --tag              Filter for available resources by tag: comma-separated list of tags (case-insensitive); -tag means that resource should not have the tag
-   --all-tag              Whether a resource should be checked/searched only when it has all tags -p, --partial-match    Allow partial matching when checking name: 0 - disallow (by default), 1 - allow at the beginning of matching strings, 2 - allow substring matching
+   --all-tag              Whether all specified tags should be checked for a resource -p, --partial-match    Allow partial matching when checking name: 0 - disallow (by default), 1 - allow at the beginning of matching strings, 2 - allow substring matching
    -c, --case-sensitive   Use case-sensitive check/search when possible -s, --search           Make search instead of check